pusher/pusher-http-php/README.md

 ## End to end encryption (beta)

 This library supports end to end encryption of your private channels.
 This means that only you and your connected clients will be able to read your messages.
-You can enable this by following these steps:
+Pusher cannot decrypt them.
+You can enable this feature by following these steps:
+1. You should first set up Private channels.
+This involves [creating an authentication endpoint on your server](https://pusher.com/docs/authenticating_users).

-1. Firstly, specify your 32 character `encryption_key`.
-This is secret and you should protect this.
+2. Next, Specify your 32 character `encryption_key`.
+This is secret and you should never share this with anyone.
+Not even Pusher.

 ```php
 $app_id = 'YOUR_APP_ID';